Help us create

 A 501(c)3 charitable nonprofit organization.
 Tax ID 46-0526292

 RV's for Veterans

 We have now passed on 64 motor homes, travel trailers and fifths wheels to local homeless veterans and others ... no money exchanges hands, no liability is incurred.

 DISCLAIMER: Any or all of these ideas might change if we think of something even better!

-For years, we have been reaching out to people here in SLO without housing - including many longtime local residents - who have fallen into the gap in services for various reasons.
+For many years, we've been reaching out to people here in SLO without housing.
+Many are longtime residents who have fallen into the gap in services for various reasons.
 They are either ineligible for or under-served by homeless services.
 Some don’t have the wherewithal to participate, or they lack the required income necessary to obtain housing.
 Some people simply cannot live in close proximity to others in a shelter setting due to their illnesses and issues.
-They need a hand up.
+They need a hand up (not a hand out).

 We anxiously await the day when we help build their own tiny homes!

 The cabins will be built by the villagers with